Keyaan-07/USB-PD-Power-Supply/JOURNAL.md

 # 18 June 2025
 THE PCB IS HERE.
 It looks Beautiful <333 cuz it's my first pcb hehehe I am now starting the Long wait for my LCSC components

+# July 11 2025
+last saturday, 7th july, i tried soldering my first pcb, but then, the 1.1v and 3.3v pins of the rp2040 were shorted and i burned the rp2040, and i am gonna try again for the 2nd and final time, if it doesn't work ,i just have no projects and i'll be very sad. :(

+I'll update soon, tomorrow or day after tomorrow about what happends